-Any person whose property adjoins or is directly across the street or stream from the land under consideration.
+Any person whose property adjoins directly or diagonally or is directly or diagonally across the street or stream or is 50 feet from the land under consideration.
 For purposes of receiving testimony only, and not for purposes of notification, the term "abutter," shall include any person who is able to demonstrate that his land will be directly affected by the proposal under consideration.
 In the cases of an abutting property being a condominium or other collective form of ownership or being under a manufactured housing park of ownership, the term "abutter" is as specified for these cases in RSA 672:3.
-(Amended 2007)
+(Amended 2007) (Amended 2025 per HB1359)